JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-26-bmc-showcase-starter-intro.md

 if this showcase has enough traction, I'll add features as planned and requested and publish the whole as FOSS if possible (there will be details on the FE licence to solve)

-## how this showcase can be used
+## how -else- this showcase can be used

+### as a guide / teaching app

+this whole application, the notes and any fragment of the back-end code, **- and the back-end code only -**, can be used in your own applications or as snippets anywhere you like.<br>
+it's [currently released under apache](2023-05-23-bmc-showcase-intro-licenses) and even if I choose another license in the future it will most likely be another OSS kind of license.<br>

 ### as a real app (in the future)

+I will be adding features that I find would be interesting as showcase / teaching topics which will lead to growing the app to the point it may become a fully featured proper project management alternative.

-this is a real application that can be continued by yourself and used it to you convenience
+the application can be continued by yourself too, and used to your convenience if your put in the hours.

-## as a guide / teaching app

-this whole application, the notes and any fragment of the back en code, **- and the back end code only -**, can be used in your own applications and as snippets anywhere you like, it's [currently released under apache](2023-05-23-bmc-showcase-intro-licenses) and even if I choose another license in the future it will most likely be another OSS kind of license.

 ## a note on perfection and coherence on the app

 ### perfection

-creating a real application under time constraint, instead of small snippets can play against myself regarding technical evaluations, as each one of us has a style and preferences to tackle certain problems.
-You may find yourself thinking...
+creating a real application under a time constraint, instead of small snippets can play against myself regarding technical evaluations.<br>
+as each one of us has a style and preferences to tackle certain problems, you may find yourself thinking...

-* I wouldn't have a user with so many properties...
+* I wouldn't have an entity with so many properties...
 * I would have used liquibase...
 * I would try to avoid reflection...
 * I would normalize the database even more...